cminyard/linux-ipmi/Documentation/watchdog/watchdog-kernel-api.rst

   additional information about the watchdog timer itself.
 (Like it's unique name)
 * ops: a pointer to the list of watchdog operations that the watchdog supports.
 * gov: a pointer to the assigned watchdog device pretimeout governor or NULL.
-* timeout: the watchdog timer's timeout value (in seconds).
+* timeout: the watchdog timer's timeout value.
   This is the time after which the system will reboot if user space does not send a heartbeat request if WDOG_ACTIVE is set.
-* pretimeout: the watchdog timer's pretimeout value (in seconds).
+* pretimeout: the watchdog timer's pretimeout value.
-* min_timeout: the watchdog timer's minimum timeout value (in seconds).
+* min_timeout: the watchdog timer's minimum timeout value.
   If set, the minimum configurable value for 'timeout'.
-* max_timeout: the watchdog timer's maximum timeout value (in seconds), as seen from userspace.
+* max_timeout: the watchdog timer's maximum timeout value, as seen from userspace.
 If set, the maximum configurable value for 'timeout'.
 Not used if max_hw_heartbeat_ms is non-zero.
 * min_hw_heartbeat_ms: Hardware limit for minimum time between heartbeats,